Language selection

 5. What types of satellites are regulated by the RSSSA?

-A satellite that is capable of sensing the surface of the Earth through the use of electromagnetic waves requires to be licensed under the RSSSA.
+A satellite that is capable of sensing the surface of the Earth through the use of electromagnetic waves requires to be licensed under the Act.

-6. I am a Canadian individual working as an employee of a foreign organization operating a remote sensing space system.
-Do I have to get a licence?
+6. I am a Canadian working as an employee of a foreign organization operating a remote sensing space system.
+Do I need to obtain a licence?

-As an employee of a foreign organization operating a remote sensing space system, you do not need to have a licence.
+As an employee of a foreign organization operating a remote sensing space system, you do not need to obtain a licence.

-A Canadian organization performing controlled activities for a foreign organization needs to obtain a licence under the RSSSA.
+A Canadian organization performing Controlled Activities for a foreign organization must obtain a licence under the Act.

-7. How am I to determine if a contractor needs a System Participant Agreement or not?
+7. How do I determine if a contractor needs a System Participant Agreement?

 Controlled Activities - Summary: